hazama-yuinyan/Expresso/Expresso/Documentations/ExpressoTutorial.md

 }
 ```

-Even though the for loop has long long history, I think that it doesn't express one's intension very clearly especially
+Even though the for loop has long long history, I think that it doesn't express your intension very clearly especially
 when you want to process an array.
 Instead, I recommend you to use functional style.
 In functional programming languages,
 we define the work flow as a chain of functions.
 So in Expresso, you can rewrite the above example like this: